 Construction profiles come in a wide variety.
-Kersten Europe uses extensive, modern machinery to bend standard construction profiles and customer-specific regular or rolling profiles.
-The flagship of the fleet is Europe's largest and heaviest profile bending machine.
-This powerful machine rolls profiles of up to 1,000 mm and pipes of up to Ø610 mm.
-The wide range of machines makes it possible to curve a large variety of types and sizes in almost any desired radius, taking into account specific (tolerance) requirements.
+Kersten uses extensive, modern machinery to bend standard construction profiles and customer-specific sections.
+We use cold and induction bending methods in order to bend a large variety of types and sizes in almost any desired radius, taking into account specific (tolerance) requirements.

-Depending on the profile properties, the radius and the application of the bent product, the profile is curved according to one of the following bending techniques:
+Depending on the profile properties, the radius and the application of the curved product, the profile is bent according to one of the following bending techniques:

 A complete series of profile rolling machines is used for rolling profiles.
 Kersten Europe rolls profiles of 80 to 1.000 mm and pipes and tubes from Ø 10 to Ø 610 mm.

 No product specific tooling is required for rolling and the machine does not have to be converted for a specific profile to be bent in various radii.
 This makes rolling cost technically very interesting.

 Excess length is always required for rolling.
 However, this can be limited by a smart material classification.
 We will gladly advise you on this.

 The following animation shows the rolling process of a tube.
 You can see the tube being rolled in the machine and how the additional bending allowance is determined.
 This is then removed automatically, leaving the tube with a 3D cut contour for optimal tube-to-tube connection.

 Induction bending is a very efficient and precise bending technique using heat in order to bend tubes, pipes and sections.
 It takes over where cold bending methods meet their limitations.
 The combination of speed, local heat and cooling allows for bending even bigger profiles.
 Pipes up to Ø1016 mm and standard structural sections of up to 1100mm.